Fine Arts Consultancies Business License in Dubai

 Advisory services relating to cross-border art transactions

-This licence does not permit the physical retail sale of artworks or the operation of a commercial gallery without additional activity approvals.
+This license does not permit the physical retail sale of artworks or the operation of a commercial gallery without additional activity approvals.
 Activities that involve regulated financial services, such as formal investment advice, would require separate licensing from the relevant UAE financial authority.
 Practitioners should confirm the precise scope of permitted activities with the free zone authority at the point of application.

-Who This Licence Is Suited To
+Who This License Is Suited To

 Independent art advisors, curators, and collection managers seeking a formal UAE base from which to operate